Watch a Sisense Demo

 The amount of data you need to manage, and the number of connected devices generating data, is rapidly growing all the time, so it’s vital that the big data visualization capability in your BI and analytics platform has the capacity not only to handle your current data, but a massive increase in data that you can expect in the future.

 The more data there is, the more formats it can have.
-Make sure that your data monetization supports a wide range of formats.
+Make sure that your data visualization supports a wide range of formats.
 In addition to basic file types like Excel, delimited text files, XML, JSON, EBCDIC and the like, ensure that it can handle other common formats like SQL Server, Sybase, Oracle and DB2.
 And it’s increasingly important that your choice of big data visualization tool can also handle enterprise software like SAP, SAS, Marketo and others, plus data from cloud services and the leading cloud-based data warehouses.

 As your organization grows and changes, you should be sure that you can scale up your big data visualization capability and that it can grow with you.
 It’s important that your chosen platform has the power and technology for scaling up, in terms of including functions in your BI and analytics platform should also be adept at coping with other changes that your organization might experience to meet changing demands quickly.
 From granular customization of functionality to adapting to new requirements and driving shorter times-to-insights, it should ensure performance regardless of the challenges ahead.